 Employment in the oil and gas industry dropped in 2015 after several years of strong growth.
 Since 2018, the number of employees in the petroleum industry has increased again.
 It is challenging to precisely estimate the number of people employed in the sector, because it is complicated to separate deliveries of petroleum-related goods and services and deliveries to other industries.
 Furthermore, it is even more complicated to estimate indirect employment.
 In other words, employment generated in other parts of the economy by demand from the petroleum industry.

 Indirect employment is a result of demand from the petroleum industry for goods and services in a variety of sectors, including wholesale and retail, IT equipment and services, employment agencies, renting of machinery and equipment, hotel and restaurant and legal and accounting services.
-Statistics Norway's report only covers activity related to the Norwegian petroleum industry and does not include activity related to deliveries to petroleum activity in other countries.
-In addition, there are employees in export companies targeting the petroleum industry.
+The study includes number of employees who are linked to services and value creation that takes place directly on the Norwegian continental shelf, as well as the effects of exports from the offshore supply industry.

 The illustration below, based on data from National Budget (SSB), illustrates the direct employment in the oil and gas industry since the early 1970's.
 Employment in companies not fully targeted towards the upstream sector are not included in these figures.
 This incorporates the majority of the oil service and supply industry and explains the deviation from the employment figures above.
 From 1972 to 2014 the employment increased from 200 to 67 000.
 The illustration also captures the first ever drop in employment from 2014 to 2018.
-Since 2018, the number of employees has increased again and the estimate for direct employees in 2023 was around 63 000.
+Since 2018, the number of employees has increased again and the estimate for direct employees in 2024 was around 65 000.

-Number of employees in the Norwegian petroleum sector, 1970-2023
+Number of employees in the Norwegian petroleum sector, 1970-2024

-Updated: 04.12.2024
+Updated: 14.03.2025

 Source: Statistics Norway - Annual national accounts (table 09174)

-Print illustration Download data Number of employees in the Norwegian petroleum sector, 1970-2023 Download PDF Download as image (PNG)
+Print illustration Download data Number of employees in the Norwegian petroleum sector, 1970-2024 Download PDF Download as image (PNG)

 High Contrast Mode

 Regional employment and local value creation have been long-standing objectives for Norwegian oil and gas policies.
 This has contributed to making Norway a global front-runner in a number of areas.
 Regional employment is especially high on in western parts of Norway, particularly in Rogaland and the Stavanger-region.
 As the shelf has matured and offshore activities have moved north, so has the activities onshore.
 Currently, world leading oil and gas clusters and a global competitive oil service industry exists in many parts of the country.
+The report by Menon Economics (2025) also includes an overview of employment effects distributed across counties and municipalities.

 Lower activity and weaker demand from the petroleum industry, both in Norway and globally, had major impacts on the oil service and supply industry.
 Reducing staff costs and number of employees have been necessary to cut costs and adapt to the lower activity level.
 The greatest impact has been in western and southern Norway, where a higher proportion of total employment is linked to oil and gas activities.